DrinkMoreH2O/DrinkMoreH2O/README.md

-- 👋 Hi, I’m @DrinkMoreH2O
+- 👋 Hi, I’m Tyler Robinson
 - 👀 I’m interested in Data Science, health and well being
 - 🌱 I’m currently learning Python and R
 - 💞️ I’m looking to collaborate on Data analysis or basic projects (for now)